 A4ED school visit photos & blurbs:

-2013 at MOHAWK TRAILS ELEMENTARY SCHOOL Carmel, IN USA
+MOHAWK TRAILS ELEMENTARY SCHOOL Carmel, IN USA

 APRIL CELEBRATES EARTH DAY AT MOHAWK TRAILS